What is Net Debt?

 Credit Analysis

 Net debt is used in many frequently used leverage ratios, including net debt/equity and net debt/total capital and also within the net debt/EBITDA ratio to measure a company’s ability to service its debt using recurring operating earnings.
-Using net debt rather than total debt with regards to credit analysis assumes the company could use its cash reserves to pay back debt if the company were to experience financial distress.
+Using net debt rather than total debt with regard to credit analysis assumes the company could use its cash reserves to pay back debt if the company were to experience financial distress.